-- 1. Requests for funding supplements to existing capital projects; - 2.
+- 1. Requests for funding supplements or scope changes to existing capital projects; - 2.
 Requests for funding equipment for previously funded projects; - 3.
 Requests to proceed to the next stage for projects that have been authorized for the preplanning or detailed planning stages, but have not yet been authorized to proceed to the construction stage; - 4.
 Requests for new capital projects (improvements, major repairs, renovations, new construction, acquisitions, etc.); and - 5.
-Requests for authorization to enter into new capital leases or to renew existing leases that will soon expire.
+Requests for authorization to enter into new long-term leases meeting certain criteria or to renew existing leases that will soon expire.